lemire/simdcomp/README.md

 desktop or laptop processors.
 That is, it can decompress data at a rate of 15 GB/s.
 This is significantly faster than generic codecs like gzip, LZO, Snappy or LZ4.

+On a Skylake Intel processor, it can decode integers at a rate 0.3 cycles per integer, which can easily translate into more than 8 decoded billions integers per second.

 Contributors: Daniel Lemire, Nathan Kurz, Christoph Rupp, Anatol Belski, Nick White and others